felisbertotati/Team-Profile-Generator/README.md

 `npm run test`

+## Note

+The HTML file and some style was provided in class.

 ## Questions

 If you have any question you can email me our find me in my GitHub: